hackclub/hackclub/workshops/login_auth/README.md

 ![live](https://cloud-meubu1zac.vercel.app/0login_2.1.gif)

 Try logging in with the email and password you stored in Firebase.
-If it worked you should be all set!
+If it worked, you should be all set!

-As you can see your main motive of workshop is completed here, but to make you webpage looks cool you need to add some custom CSS.
+As you can see, the main goal of this workshop is completed here, but to make your webpage look cool, you need to add some custom CSS.

 #### CSS
 The `style.css` file present in your Repl just below `script.js` gives styles and designs to your webpage.